waarn/Projector-B-Gone/README.md

 * Arduino will ask to move files to new directory, allow this.
 * When doing freezing the code will be sent 10x, this may toggle the setting to combat this simply point away after freezing/unfreezing
 * The same code is used for all modes
+* Headders in breadboard view are not necessary, only for power in